Sayyam-Shah/Health-Sciences-Journal-Club/README.md

 ## Our Vision

 - Create an open space to meet new people and professors in the Faculty of Health!
+- Mentor faculty of health students in the critical analysis of a scientific paper and to promote science literacy!
 - Inspire the future of Health Science researchers!

 ## Expectations